john-science/john-science.github.io/_posts/2024-05-13-linux-grab-bag.md

 The problem we want to solve is the classic "I don't know what I don't know" problem of a Windows user transitioning to Linux for the first time.

-## Environment Variables
+## Shell Variables

-Linux, like Windows, has the idea of an [environment variable](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).
+Linux, like Windows, has the idea of a [shell variable](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).
 The idea isn't hard to understand:

-> While you are on the [command line](https://antineutrino.net/2024/05/01/navigating-linux-file-system) there can be shell variables set that you can use, or that can be used by programs you run.
+> While you are on the [command line](https://antineutrino.net/2024/05/01/navigating-linux-file-system) there can be variables set that you can use, or that can be used by programs you run.

 For instance, we can create and use shell variables quite easily: